node-js-libs/node.io/README.md

     * Reading / writing rows to and from a database
     * STDIN / STDOUT
     * Piping between other node.io jobs
-    * Any combination of the above, or completely custom IO
+    * Any combination of the above, or your own IO
 - Includes a robust framework for scraping and selecting web data
 - Support for a variety of proxies when making requests
 - Includes a data validation and sanitization framework